Definition of MariaDB IF Statement

 Explanation:

-In the above example, we use IF statement with select and where clause as shown in above statement.
-Here we set the different values for the specified column mentioned in the above statement with Boolean expression.
-The final output of the above query we illustrate by using the following snapshot.
+In the above example, we use the IF statement with the select and where clause, as shown in the above statement.
+Here we set the different values for the specified column mentioned in the above statement with a Boolean expression.
+We illustrate the final output of the above query using the following snapshot.

 DELIMITER $$